Blockdaemon/solana-accountsdb-plugin-kafka/README.md

 When the publishing buffer is exhausted any additional events will get dropped.
 This can happen when Kafka brokers are too slow or the connection to Kafka fails.
-Therefor it is crucial to choose a sufficiently large buffer.
+Therefore it is crucial to choose a sufficiently large buffer.

 The buffer size can be controlled using `librdkafka` config options, including: